SlicerMorph/Tutorials/git-and-github/README.md

 **Couple clarifications:** Git and github are not identical things.
 GIT is an open protocol for distributed version tracking.
 Github is a commercial (Microsoft) service built onto git protocol and is not open source.
 You do not need GITHUB to use git.
 There are other git protocol service providers (e.g., gitlabs) or you can even create your own git service on the cloud (not advised).

 Git is a distributed (and decentralized) version tracking software.
 Meaning you do not need to be connected to the internet to use git.
-You can make all the changes on your local repository and when you have connection (or ready to go) update the main (used to be called master) repository.
+You can make all the changes on your local repository and when you have connection (or ready to go) update the main (used to be called master) branch.
 Some git lingo that is important to understand are:

 **Local repository:** A repository that sits on your own computer.